 Mistake 2: Taking Mimosa pudica seed in water

 Mimosa pudica seed’s stickiness is why it works so well.
 But, that can make it tricky to take if you can’t swallow capsules or want to take only part of a capsule.
 The powdered seed quickly turns into a gel when you mix it with water.
 That can be unpleasant to swallow.

 If you want to take it outside the capsule, mix it with honey, pure maple syrup, or healthy fat like organic extra-virgin olive oil.
 These will prevent the powdered seed from getting too sticky to swallow, yet they won’t interfere with its effectiveness.

 That said, binders can reduce the stickiness of Mimosa pudica seed, which is essential for its gut scrubbing work.
-So, avoid mixing it with binders like BioActive Carbon, as well as old-school binders like bentonite clay and diatomaceous earth.
+So, avoid mixing it with carbon-based binders, as well as old-school binders like bentonite clay and diatomaceous earth.

 Mimosa pudica seed works best when taken on an empty stomach.
 Ideally, aim to take it about 30 to 60 minutes before a meal.

 With this timing, the critters will be expecting more fuel but will get Mimosa pudica instead.
 This could help in catching them off guard and removing them.

 Still, if you’re sensitive and want to start slow, taking it with food can be helpful at first.
 Then, transition to taking it alone.